 This policy brief provides insights into the circumstances when these three channels have positive effects on economic development.
 It draws on mixed-methods data across 26 research areas in Africa, Asia and the Middle East.
-The policy brief is based on research documented in three MIGNEX Background Papers: QCA of the development impact of migration, Direct effects of migration on development and Development impacts of migration as reflected in focus groups.
+The policy brief is based on research documented in three MIGNEX Background Papers: QCA of the development impact of migration, Direct effects of migration on development and Development impacts of migration as reflected in focus groups.1 ownership.

-Remittances do boost wealth, but addressing inequality is key ownership.
 People surveyed in MIGNEX research areas consistently highlighted the perceived importance and positive impacts of remittances on the livelihoods of recipients.